SmithWillSuffice/ohanga-pai/content/empirical/99_2_funds_flows.md

 1. Governments operating fiat currencies and floating exchange rates have no fiscal constraints (other than self-imposed).
 2. They have real resource constraints.
-#.
-Sectorla balances sum to zero (otherwise an accountant made a mistake).
+3. Sectoral balances sum to zero (otherwise an accountant made a mistake).

 What Alan's strategy amounts to really is finding the governments who have the fewer self-imposed constraints, then estimating the relative strengths of the currencies.